Recent Articles

 Kitchen and dining

-• a linear module as background light
+• linear module as background light

 • directional spots above the countertop/island

-Most convenient is to plan at least two scenes: “work” (brighter) and “evening” (soft, atmospheric).
+Tip: plan at least two scenes: “work” (brighter) and “evening” (soft).

 Living room